ddamato/complementary.space/src/pages/index.md

 Determining why we choose a color is well-documented.
 We choose for accessibility, branding, precedence, feedback, and more.
 Encoding these into semantic token names is fairly straight-forward.
 As an example, error text is often red but which shade to choose will depend on the background the text is on.
 Choosing `--text-error-color` opens the possibility of different shades of red depending on the rest of the chosen colors.

 This works for color (along with other tokens such as font and roundness) because they are targeting elements and content.
 We can identify each piece of content as an object in a digital world with several properties of style.
 This is not the case for space.
-Because it is effectively nothing, it is hard to associate it with a name and further a purpose of its own.
-The space is dependent on the objects that create it.[^css]
+Because it is effectively nothing, it is hard to associate it with a name and further a purpose of its own. **The space is dependent on the objects that create it.**[^css]

-**Space is the absence of substance.**

 So what is the purpose of space?
 This is covered by the [Gestalt priniciple of proximity](https://www.nngroup.com/articles/gestalt-proximity/).